GA-NIFS: Witnessing the complex assembly of a star-forming system at $z=5.7$: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for constructive feedback that enhanced this work.
 GCJ and AJB acknowledge funding from the ``FirstGalaxies'' Advanced Grant from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 789056).
+GCJ, FDE and RM acknowledge support by the Science and Technology Facilities Council (STFC), by the ERC through Advanced Grant 695671 ``QUENCH'', and by the UKRI Frontier Research grant RISEandFALL.
 KT was supported by ALMA-ANID grant number 31220026.
 KT, MA, and RHC acknowledge support from the ANID BASAL project FB210003.
 SA, MP, and BRdP acknowledge grant PID2021-127718NB-I00 funded by the Spanish Ministry of Science and Innovation/State Agency of Research (MICIN/AEI/ 10.13039/501100011033).
 SCa acknowledges support from the European Union (ERC, WINGS,101040227).
-FDE and RM acknowledge support by the Science and Technology Facilities Council (STFC), by the ERC through Advanced Grant 695671 ``QUENCH'', and by the UKRI Frontier Research grant RISEandFALL.
-H{\"U} gratefully acknowledges support by the Isaac Newton Trust and by the Kavli Foundation through a Newton-Kavli Junior Fellowship.
+H\"U acknowledges funding by the European Union (ERC APEX, 101164796).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+Neither the European Union nor the granting authority can be held responsible for them.
 GC acknowledges the support of the INAF Large Grant 2022 ``The metal circle: a new sharp view of the baryon cycle up to Cosmic Dawn with the latest generation IFU facilities''.
 RHC thanks the Max Planck Society for support under the Partner Group project “The Baryon Cycle in Galaxies” between the Max Planck for Extraterrestrial Physics and the Universidad de Concepción.
-IL acknowledges support from PID2022-140483NB-C22 funded by AEI 10.13039/501100011033 and BDC 20221289 funded by MCIN by the Recovery, Transformation and Resilience Plan from the Spanish State, and by NextGenerationEU from the European Union through the Recovery and Resilience Facility.
+IL acknowledges support from PID2022-140483NB-C22 funded by AEI 10.13039/501100011033 and BDC 20221289 funded by MCIN by the Recovery, Transformation and Resilience Plan from the Spanish State, by NextGenerationEU from the European Union through the Recovery and Resilience Facility, and from PRIN-MUR project “PROMETEUS” financed by the European Union - Next Generation EU, Mission 4 Component 1 CUP B53D23004750006.
 PGP-G acknowledges support from grant PID2022-139567NB-I00 funded by Spanish Ministerio de Ciencia e Innovaci\'on MCIN/AEI/10.13039/501100011033, FEDER {\it Una manera de hacer Europa}.
 VV acknowledges support from the ALMA-ANID Postdoctoral Fellowship under the award ASTRO21-0062.
-GCJ would like to thank Elena Bertola, Jorge Gonz\'{a}lez-L\'{o}pez, Cosimo Marconcini, and Aayush Saxena for useful discussion and feedback on the manuscript.
+GCJ would like to thank Elena Bertola, Cosimo Marconcini, and Aayush Saxena for useful discussion and feedback on the manuscript.
+This paper makes use of the ALMA data: ADS/JAO.
+ALMA\#2019.1.01075.S.
+ALMA is a partnership of the ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
+The Joint ALMA Observatory is operated by the ESO, AUI/NRAO, and NAOJ.